official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 •  The Government’s decision to contribute a military force to a US‑led invasion of Iraq inevitably increased the risk that more Service Personnel would be put

-127

-Executive Summaryin breach of the Harmony Guidelines.
+in breach of the Harmony Guidelines.
 The issue of the potential pressure on Service Personnel was not a consideration in the decision.

 •  The MOD planned and prepared effectively to provide medical care in support